moonsdust/toronto-collisions/README.md

 # Motor Vehicle Collisions Decreased in Toronto During and After the Beginning of the COVID-19 Pandemic

 ## Overview
-As one of the fastest growing cities and densest cities in Canada, road and pedestrian safety are growing concerns in Toronto, especially after the COVID-19 Pandemic.
+As one of the fastest-growing and densest Canadian cities, road and pedestrian safety are growing concerns in Toronto, especially after the COVID-19 pandemic.
 This paper looks at trends of collisions from 2017 to 2023 in Toronto neighbourhoods and wards, types of collisions, and the number of pedestrians involved.
-The results shows that motor vehicle collisions and pedestrian involvement in them have decreased after the pandemic but are still prevalent in more lower-income areas.
-Further investigation is needed on the demographics of Toronto areas with high number of motor vehicle collisions.
+The results show that motor vehicle collisions and pedestrian involvement in them have decreased after the pandemic but are still prevalent in lower-income areas.
+Further investigation is needed on the demographics of Toronto areas with a high number of motor vehicle collisions.

 This repository is associated with the paper, "Motor Vehicle Collisions Decreased in Toronto During and After the Beginning of the COVID-19 Pandemic".